team-perfect-deliverables/charlie/README.md

 BTW, the Dealer does not, at the moment, support splits and that fact cuts down on the number of cells on both cases.

-###Gerty bot plugins
+###Gerty plugins
-Named after the robot Gerty 3000 in _Moon (2009)_,
-these bots implement *IGerty* which is a sub-interface of IPlayer.
+Named after the robot Gerty 3000 in [Moon](http://en.wikipedia.org/wiki/Moon_(film)), these bots implement *IGerty* which, like IBot, is a sub-interface of IPlayer.
-Gerty bots run with a view on the client-side.
+Unlike IBot, IGerty bots run on the client-side.
-They replace the human player.
+IGerty plays in place of the human player.
+As with the other plugins, we declare IGerty the fully qualified concrete class name in the Charlie properties file, _charlie.props_.
+The key is _charlie.bot.gerty_.

-The Gerty bot has the potential to implement the most sophisticated play and bet strategies to maximize player returns.
+The IGerty bot has the potential to implement the most sophisticated play and bet strategies to maximize player returns.
-It might be best, for Gerty, to start with the 420 cell play strategy and stay with a balanced, level-one system like the [Hi-Lo](http://en.wikipedia.org/wiki/Card_counting) or unbalanced, level-one system like [Knock Out](http://www.koblackjack.com/).
+It might be best, for IGerty, to start with the 420 cell play strategy and stay with a balanced, level-one system like the [Hi-Lo](http://en.wikipedia.org/wiki/Card_counting) or unbalanced, level-one system like [Knock Out](http://www.koblackjack.com/).

+When IGerty is playing, it must behave.
+Here are some rules:

+1. Do not make plays before or after your turn.
+2. Send one play at a time and wait for a response from Dealer.
+3. Send valid plays for a hand id.
+For instance, do not send a double-down after the first hit request.
+4. Do not send requests after you stay.
+5. Wait for Dealer to compute the outcome, even if you know it before hand.
+6. Don't subvert the system, e.g., look at the hole card before Dealer reveals it.

+For instance, IGerty should not make plays before or after its turn.

+That is, it must
-When Gerty is playing, it must behave.
-That is, be one good behavior dealing with exception, etc. since otherwise it may crash the client.
+handle its exception, etc. since otherwise it may crash the client.
 Gerty is also supposed to play like a human.
 For instance, it must take its time making a decision.